-School spirit provides a common sense of identity and connectivity between the students, faculty and parents within an educational institution.
+School spirit provides a common sense of identity and connectivity between the students, faculty and parents.
 It creates a sense of belonging and pride.
 It should be evident the moment you walk on a campus, through the things you see, hear and feel.

 School functions are a fantastic opportunity to unite your community and promote school spirit.
 At the International School of Tanganyika (IST), there are many events throughout the school year that intend to build and promote school spirit; here is a list of our five most spirit-filled activities.